 nyron fix

-Validate and repair inconsistencies in your Nyron setup by checking configuration, metadata, and package files.
+Validate and repair your Nyron setup by synchronizing config, package versions, and .nyron metadata.

 Usage